Palmitoxico/yasnippet-snippets/README.md

 # Contributing

-This repository has now become the default snippets repository (as a submodule) in yasnippet.
-So if you have any useful snippets for any language or framework please feel free to contribute.
+If you have any useful snippets for any language or framework please feel free to contribute.

 To study the current snippets I suggest to use `M-x yas-describe-tables` which will gave a table representation of all the snippets available in the current mode.